For Mediators:

 a) sufficient practice experience by showing that they have either:

-i) conducted at least 25 hours of mediation, co-mediation or conciliation (in total duration) within the two-year cycle; or,
+i) conducted at least 25 hours of mediation, co-mediation or conciliation (in total duration) within the two-year cycle or 40 hours for ‘Advanced Mediators’, or:

 ii) where a mediator is unable to provide such evidence for reasons such as, a lack of work opportunities (in respect of newly qualified mediators); a focus on work undertaken as a dispute manager, facilitator, conflict coach or related area; a family, career or study break; illness or injury, an RAP may require the mediator to have completed no less than 10 hours of mediation, comediation or conciliation work per two-year cycle and may require that the mediator attend ‘top up’ training or reassessment;